 Set the Rice Cooker

+Now you're at the point where you let the machine do the work.
+Close the lid of the rice cooker.
+If your cooker has a porridge setting, set it to that.
 If it is an on-off cooker, or only has a "Regular" setting, then use that setting.
-Either way, you should set a timer for 20 minutes.Continue to 8 of 11 below.
+Either way, you should set a timer for 20 minutes.Continue to 9 of 12 below.

 Check the Risotto